Sopheaktraleng/Sopheaktraleng/README.md

 ### Hi I'm Leng Sopheaktra 👋
 I'm a passionate developer proficient in Node.js, Nest js, Express js, PHP, Laravel, and Vue.js.
 I specialize in building web applications and have experience with frontend technologies such as Vue.js, Tailwind CSS, Bootstrap, and various other CSS frameworks. <br>
 Here are some ideas to get you started:
-- 🔭 I’m currently looking for job in IT feild.
+- 🔭 I’m currently looking for job in IT field.
 - 🌱 I’m currently learning Nestjs.
 - 💬 Ask me about Website development.
 - 📫 How to reach me: sopheaktraleng4@gmail.com